syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 {% endhighlight %}

-### TransitionType Customization
+### TransitionType customization

-SfPullToRefresh supports two types of transition.
+SfPullToRefresh support two types of transitions.
 By default, `TransitionType.SlideOnTop` is enabled.

-Refer the topic `TransitionType` under `Built-in Customization` section, for more details regarding [SfPullToRefresh.TransitionType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~TransitionType.html) property.
+Refer to the topic `TransitionType` under `Built-in Customization` section for more details regarding [SfPullToRefresh.TransitionType](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~TransitionType.html) property.

-Refer the below code example to switch to the `TransitionType.Push` mode of transition.
+Refer to the following code example to switch to the `TransitionType.Push` mode of transition:

 {% highlight c# %}